History and Goals

 What We Do

 RUSMP has developed an extensive array of programs, courses, and interventions available to teachers and administrators.
 These include long-term, intensive summer programs, after-school academic-year courses, personalized professional development for schools which may include workshops along with classroom support; and opportunities for networking across schools and districts.
+Through its research and evaluation efforts, RUSMP contributes to the growing body of research on teaching and learning and professional development in K-12 mathematics education.

 Photos and Spotlights